 Ventilate the roof to allow adequate air circulation.
 It prevents moisture buildup and keeps the attic cooler in summer.
 It also prevents heat loss in winter.

 Flash the roof to prevent water from seeping around chimneys, skylights, and other openings.
 You'll also need flashing around valleys and at the intersections.
+Regular maintenance by roof installers Sydney can ensure your roof remains in top condition, preventing potential leaks and damage.

 The chimney is a vertical structure that allows smoke and hot gases to escape the house.
 It must be tall enough to ensure that the smoke and gases rise above the roofline.